 A week ago, Titli Trust, the nature conservation NGO that I am associated with, conducted a starters nature guide training for the local youth at Devalsari near Thatyur.
-Devalsari is nestled in the Aglar Valley, approximately 75 kilomerers from Dehradun and its marvelius forests and biodiversity have been a magnet for us in the last five years.
+Devalsari is nestled in the Aglar Valley, approximately 75 kilometers from Dehradun and its marvelous forests and biodiversity have been a magnet for us in the last five years.
 We have made repeated visits to the area to revel in its biodiversity, and witnessed first-hand the issues that typically plague life in the hills in Uttarakhand.
 Issues of lack of adequate medical and school facilities, unmet aspirations of educated youth, crop damage by wildlife and lack of alternate livelihoods is creating a trend of people selling their land cheap and moving to the cities.
-Into this grim scenario entered a young, then 17 year-old, who wanted to attempt to change this.
+Into this grim scenario entered a young, then 17 year-old who wanted to attempt to change this.

 Over the last few years, working hand in hand with this young lad, Arun Prasad, we decided not just to crib about what we were witnessing in a Himalayan paradise, but attempt to do something about it.
 Our efforts finally culminated in the start of a program in Devalsari that hopes to address the issues the local villages are facing.
 We have just initiated the Devalsari Ecotourism Development Project that hopes to train local youth to become nature guides, start home stays and get involved in community-based rural ecotourism.